graalvm/workshops/native-image/reflection/index.md

 ]
 ```

-You can do this mutiple times and the runs are merged if you specify `native-image-agent=config-merge-dir`, as is shown in the example below:
+You can run this process mutiple times and the runs are merged if you specify `native-image-agent=config-merge-dir`, as i
+s shown in the example below:

 ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)
 ```bash
 java -agentlib:native-image-agent=config-merge-dir=META-INF/native-image ReflectionExample StringCapitalizer capitalize "hello"
 ```

-Building the native image now will make use of the provided configuration.
-Let's build the native executable again:
+Building the standalone executable will now make use of the provided configuration.
+Let's build it:

 ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)
 ```bash